Photo:

 As the child gets older, the duration and frequency of classes increase, and the parent’s time in class lessens; for most classes, children are dropped off.
 For example, a 4-year-old might attend co-op preschool four days a week for three hours at a time, with that child’s parent co-teaching one day a week.

 Each co-op preschool has its own character, often reflecting the neighborhood where it’s located.
-For instance, our co-op in Seattle’s North Capitol Hill neighborhood has parents who range from rock musicians to physicians to bookshop owners.
-We also have single-parent and same-sex-parent households.
+For instance, our co-op was in Seattle’s North Capitol Hill neighborhood and had parents who ranged from rock musicians to physicians to bookshop owners.
+We also had single-parent and same-sex-parent households.

 Another option for working parents is to share daytime co-op responsibilities with other family members or a nanny.
 In my family’s case, since my husband and I both work full-time, my stepfather serves as the classroom assistant once a week while I am at work.

-Affordable tuition: Co-op preschools offer tuition that typically costs from one-half to two-thirds less than drop-off preschools.
-While my son has been in co-op preschool, tuition has ranged from about $80 per month for a weekly multi-age class to about $400 per month for a four-day-a-week class for 4-year-olds (with classes that are three hours long).
+Co-op preschools offer tuition that typically costs from one-half to two-thirds less than drop-off preschools.
+When my son was in co-op preschool, tuition has ranged from about $80 per month for a weekly multi-age class to about $400 per month for a four-day-a-week class for 4-year-olds (with classes that are three hours long).
 In addition to the tuition, parents are expected to contribute to the annual fundraising event either with their time or a donation.

 How to find a co-op preschool and enroll